aaron-scheffler/Aaron-Scheffler.github.io/index.md

 * __June 2022:__ Our paper "Covariate-adjusted hybrid principal components analysis for region-referenced functional EEG data" is published in *Statistics and its Interface*.
 The manuscript can be viewed [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9165697/pdf/nihms-1759541.pdf).

-* __April 2022:__ We're funded.
+* __April 2022:__ We're funded!
 I was awarded a **NSF DMS** grant titled "Use of Random Compression Matrices For Scalable Inference in High Dimensional Structured Regressions".
 This is joint work with [Dr. Rajarshi Guhaniyogi](https://sites.google.com/view/rajguhaniyogi/home?authuser=0).
 The full project description can be found [here](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2210206&HistoricalAwards=false).